-New cars sold in the UK from 2022 are set to have devices fitted which stop them breaking the speed limit.
+UK cars set to have new devices which stop drivers breaking speed limit

 The Department for Transport (DfT) said new EU rules that have been provisionally agreed would apply to the UK despite Brexit.